eyecan-ai/eyecandies/docs/index.md

 **[The Eyecandies Dataset for Unsupervised Multimodal Anomaly Detection and Localization](#)**

 ***Luca Bonfiglioli\*, Marco Toschi\*, Davide Silvestri, Nicola Fioraio, Daniele De Gregorio***<br>
-*\* Equal contribution*
+(Eyecan.ai)[https://www.eyecan.ai/] *\* Equal contribution*

 We present Eyecandies, a novel synthetic dataset for unsupervised anomaly detection and localization.
 Photo-realistic images of procedurally generated candies are rendered in a controlled environment under multiple lightning conditions, also providing depth and normal maps in an industrial conveyor scenario.
 We make available anomaly-free samples for model training and validation, while anomalous instances with precise ground-truth annotations are provided only in the test set.
 The dataset comprises ten classes of candies, each showing different challenges, such as complex textures, self-occlusions and specularities.
 Furthermore, we achieve large intra-class variation by randomly drawing key parameters of a procedural rendering pipeline, which enables the creation of an arbitrary number of instances with photo-realistic appearance.
 Likewise, anomalies are injected into the rendering graph and pixel-wise annotations are automatically generated, overcoming human-biases and possible inconsistencies.

-We believe this dataset may incentivize the exploration of original approaches to solve the anomaly detection task, e.g. by combining color, depth and normal maps, as they are not provided by most of the existing datasets.
+We believe this dataset may encourage the exploration of original approaches to solve the anomaly detection task, e.g. by combining color, depth and normal maps, as they are not provided by most of the existing datasets.
 Indeed, in order to demonstrate how exploiting additional information may actually lead to higher detection performance, we show the results obtained by training a deep convolutional autoencoder to reconstruct different combinations of inputs.

 ### Cite Us

+If you use this dataset in your research, please cite the following paper:

 ```
 @inproceedings{bonfiglioli2022eyecandies,